Angels in Islam: Quran and exegesis

 The Quran describes angels in the context of earlier Middle Eastern cultural traditions, both monotheistic and polytheistic belief-systems.
 Belief in angels is prescribed for the believer.
 Surah 35 is, in some manuscripts, named after them (al-malā’ikah).
 With a few exceptions, angels in the Quran are largely impersonal.
 They appear in stories about the mythic past, eschatological imagery (heaven/hell), and in discussions about prophecy and worship.

 While in the Bible the term 'angel' refers to 'messengers' (mundane or divine) the Quran uses the term 'rasul' instead.
 Angels are solely heavenly spirits.
 As in Biblical tradition, angels deliver the message to Zechariah (3:39) and Mary (3:45).
 In the Quran, angels are not limited to be messengers but are also part of the heavenly council.
 They serve as scribes (50:17-18), serve as God's warriors (9:26), and carry God's throne.
 God commands the angels to prostrate themselves before Adam, similar to the Syrian Cave of Treasures.

 The Quran portrays the Jahiliyyah as worshipping angels as minor deities (Surah 53:19-22; 6:100; 16:57; 37:149), believed to function as intercessors (Surah 10:18).
 In the pre-Islamic Arabian religion, deities, jinn, angels, and demons are not clearly distinguished and shade into another.
 Several angels in the Quran function as personified meteorological phenomena, and may root in polytheistic animistic beliefs.

-The Quranic creation account suggests the superiority of humans over angels: When God creates Adam, he taught him the names of all things, knowledge the angels lack.
+When God creates Adam, he taught him the names of all things, knowledge the angels lack.
 Muslim exegetes read this as a demonstration of the a unique capacity (exercise of aql) whereas the angels are lacking.
 As such, angels are no longer objects of deserving worship and also become distinguished from God.
-According to Quranic exegesis, some angels refused to accept the superiority of mankind and became devils (šayāṭīn).
+According to Quranic exegesis, some angels refused to bow before Adam and became devils (šayāṭīn).
 This debate is closely related to a discussion regarding other verses about angels.